pdpino/worktime-mobile/docs/ideas.md

 ## New Features
 * Button to go from subjects-list directly to work-player
   - (review) what happens if something is already playing?
+  - (review) override this by improving the player view, simpler way of selecting, also display the nested subjects (and categories?)
 * Widgets in Android
 * Show start and end hour in the day (avg?, by day?, etc).
 * Dashboard: